OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 ![Revive Page](docs/screenshots/RevivePage.png)

+**The Revive page is not currently being maintained.
+Features may not be stable, performant or actually work.**

 The Revive page is only visible when the [Revive overlay](https://github.com/LibreVR/Revive) is installed.
 In case an installed Revive overlay is not correctly detected you can force the Revive page in the settings.

 Any changes to controller settings are immediately applied by Revive (Requires Revive 1.0.4+).